JigneshRaval/simple-blog/src/pages/node.js/the-definitive-node.js-handbook.md

 ### Working with file descriptors in Node.js

-Before you’re able to interact with a file that sits in your file system, you must get a file descriptor.
+Before you're able to interact with a file that sits in your file system, you must get a file descriptor.

-A file descriptor is what’s returned by opening the file using the `open()` method offered by the `fs` module:
+A file descriptor is what's returned by opening the file using the `open()` method offered by the `fs` module:

 ```
 const fs = require('fs')